top of page

 19h30.
 Welcome Dinner accompanied by a selection of local wines (wine included)

-Friday 21 July: Letting Go
+Sunday 21 July: Letting Go

 10h00.
 Introduction to the Course and a quick guide to Expressive Painting and how we got here.
 A look at some examples of expressive painting over the centuries that will inspire the creative juices to flow.